Preparing for College

 First, you could take the PSAT.
 The test usually takes place in October and is typically free.
 We suggest taking it both during your sophomore and junior year, that way you can identify what you may need to work on and where you’re showing improvement.

-Besides the PSAT, the easiest way to study is to visit your school library or the local library and check out a study guide.
-Or find a local college that does SAT or ACT prep classes.
+Besides the PSAT, the easiest way to study is to visit your school or the local library and check out a study guide.
+You can also find a local college that does SAT or ACT prep classes.
 We do some at UD.

 So how do you write an essay that really captures who you are, what you’re interested in?
 Here are some quick tips: